hyman-m/balancer/README.md

 tinybalancer is a reverse proxy load balancer that supports http and https.

-* It currently supports four algorithms, namely `round-robin`, `random`, `the power of 2 random choice` and `consistent hash`.
+* It currently supports four algorithms, namely `round robin`, `random`, `the power of 2 random choice` , `consistent hash` and `ip hash`.
-* tinybalancer will periodically perform `health check` on all proxy sites.
-When the site is unreachable, it will be automatically removed from the balancer.
+* tinybalancer will perform `health check` on all proxy sites periodically.
+When the site is unreachable, it will be removed from the balancer automatically .
 However, tinybalancer will still perform `health check` on unreachable sites.
-When the site is reachable, it will automatically add it to the balancer.
+When the site is reachable, it will add it to the balancer automatically.
 ## Install
 First download the source code of balancer:
 ```shell